 NOTE: The tissue can be frozen in OCT using 2-methylbutane chilled in a beaker on dry ice and stored at -80 °C if the procedure has to be paused here.

-Cut the tissue into 90 mm floating sections on the cryostat.
+Cut the tissue into 90 m floating sections on the cryostat.

 Taste buds on the palate